pylhc/pylhc.github.io/docs/resources/howto/setup.md

 # Useful Setup How-To's

-## Mounting TN resources on GPN and other machines
+## Mounting TN Resources on GPN and Other Machines

 To be able to run the GUI or CBNG seamlessly from computers which are not in the technical network, it might be useful to mount `/user`, `/nfs` and `/eos` via `sshfs` using the following recipe: